Thomas F. Hogan

-Thomas Francis Hogan (born 1938) is a senior United States district judge of the United States District Court for the District of Columbia, who served as director of the Administrative Office of the United States Courts from October 17, 2011, until June 30, 2013.
+Thomas Francis Hogan (born 1938) is a Senior United States district judge of the United States District Court for the District of Columbia, who served as director of the Administrative Office of the United States Courts from October 17, 2011, until June 30, 2013.

 Education

 Hogan was born in Washington, D.C.
-He graduated from the Georgetown Preparatory School in 1956, receiving an Artium Baccalaureus degree (classical) from Georgetown University in 1960.
+He graduated from the Georgetown Preparatory School in 1956, receiving a Bachelor of Arts from Georgetown University in 1960.
 He attended George Washington University’s masters program in American and English literature from 1960 to 1962, and he graduated with a Juris Doctor from the Georgetown University Law Center in 1966, where he was the St. Thomas More Fellow.
 Following law school, Hogan clerked for Judge William Blakely Jones of the United States District Court for the District of Columbia from 1966 to 1967.